rapidsai/deployment/source/guides/caching-docker-images.md

 $ kubectl apply -f caching-daemonset.yaml
 ```

-This Daemonset is created in the `image-cache` namespace.
-In the `initContainers` section, we specify the image to be pulled to the cluster.
-Any known command that will exit successfully can be used.
-And the `pause` container ensures that the pod goes into a Running phase but does not take up resources on the container.
+The DaemonSet is deployed in the `image-cache` namespace.
+In the `initContainers` section, we specify the image to be pulled and cached within the cluster, utilizing any executable command that terminates successfully.
+Additionally, the `pause` container is used to ensure the pod transitions into a Running state without consuming resources or running any processes.

-Upon applying this Daemonset, once all the pre-puller pods are in Running state, you know that the images have been pulled on all nodes.
-When the Kubernetes cluster is scaled, images will be pulled automatically on any new nodes added as well.
+When deploying the DaemonSet, after all pre-puller pods are running successfully, you can confirm that the images have been cached across all nodes in the cluster.
+As the Kubernetes cluster is scaled up or down, the DaemonSet will automatically pull and cache the necessary images on any newly added nodes, ensuring consistent image availability throughout